kristabrehm/Java-Data-Structures/README.md

-# Java & Data Scructures
+# Object Oriented Programming & Data Structures
-CSE 110 and 205 taught the basics of Java, Object - Oriented Programming, and Data Structures.
 In this repository, find assignments regarding inheritance, abstract classes and aggregation, and data structures.
+Focusing on concepts of problem solving using an object-oriented programming language, algorithm design, structured programming, fundamental algorithms and techniques, and data structures, CSE 110 and CSE 205 challanged coding ability and capability to create unique projects.

 Java:
 In the aggregation folder find an example of 2 classes having an aggregation relationship.
 Assignment4.java is the test driver.